-- Review the recommendations from the Academy of Breastfeeding Medicine for a Breastfeeding-Friendly Physician’s Office
+- Review the recommendations from the Academy of Breastfeeding Medicine for a Breastfeeding-Friendly Physician’s Office (Sample policy on page 21-23)

 - Come to a Breastfeed Durham meeting or email us if you need support